ahsu1230/ReactShakeShack/resources/guide/09_react_lists_and_props.md

 At this step, your list should look like this:
 ![Screenshot_List_Names](../images/screenshot_list_names.png)

-In another file, `homeOrderListItem.js`, create a new component called `HomeOrderListItem`.
+Create another file, `homeOrderListItem.js`, and create a new component called `HomeOrderListItem`.
 This component is the "child" component of the parent component `HomeOrderList`.
 This child component represents every order in our list.
 It will take in an order object from `this.props.order` and display the information correctly.

 ```javascript
 export class HomeOrderListItem extends React.Component {